On the Complexity of the Succinct State Local Hamiltonian Problem: Abstract

 \section{Abstract}

 We study the computational complexity of the \textsc{Local Hamiltonian} problem under the promise that its ground state is succinctly represented.
-We show that the \textsc{Succinct State $3$-Local Hamiltonian} problem is (promise) \textbf{MA}-{complete}.
-Our proof proceeds by systematically characterising succinct quantum states and modifying the original \textbf{MA}-{hardness} reduction.
-In particular, we show that a broader class of succinct states suffices to capture the hardness of the problem, extending and strengthening prior results to classes of Hamiltonians with lower locality.
+We show that the \textsc{Succinct State $2$-Local Hamiltonian} problem, for qubit Hamiltonians, is (promise) \textbf{MA}-{complete}.
+The approach combines a systematic characterisation of succinct quantum states, defined through arithmetic over specific number fields, with a refined reduction that lowers the locality of Feynman-Kitaev circuit-Hamiltonians from $6$ to $2$, without increasing particle dimension.
+This reveals a complexity phase transition, parameterised by locality, and extends the scope of previously known \textbf{MA}-complete problem instances.
+Our results further clarify how succinctness behaves under circuit-based constructions, and progresses toward a better understanding of the boundary between efficiently describable and efficiently verifiable quantum systems.